rogeredthat/gokulkrishh.github.io/blog/_posts/2014-08-28-CSS3-Animations.markdown

 description: CSS3 Animations
 ---

-We all know that animations are cool, especially when we see one like <a class="link" href="http://cafecuba.in" target="_blank">Cafe Cuba</a>, <a class="link" href="http://tokyomildfoundation.com" target="_blank">Tokyo Mild Foundation</a>.
+We all know that animations are cool, especially when we see one like <a href="http://cafecuba.in" target="_blank">Cafe Cuba</a>, <a href="http://tokyomildfoundation.com" target="_blank">Tokyo Mild Foundation</a>.
 The days when people used flash for animation has become almost obsolete.
 So its time for CSS3 takeover and today we are going to see some basic animation tutorial using `CSS3` and `HTML5`.

 CSS3 animations is getting more popular these days and more style supports are getting added in modern browser like chrome, mozilla, IE > 10.
 So lets get started with some basics.

 ### Transitions

 The css3 transition lets us to change from one state to another state and these states can be of `:hover`, `:active`, `:checked`, `:visited`.
-There are four different transition properties, they are property name, duration, time function such as linear|ease-in|ease-out etc., and delay.
+There are four different transition properties, they are property name, duration, time function such as `linear|ease-in|ease-out` etc., and delay.

 Lets create a div which on hover will change, its background color to red after a 2 second delay.